ekohe/wulin_master/README.md

 `:through`

-Indicate the model when the column comes from another model:
+Indicates the model when a column comes from another model:

 ```ruby
 class PostGrid < WulinMaster::Grid